Final version due to appear in The Routledge Encyclopedia of Philosophy Online (edited by T. Crane), Routledge: London

 Hutchins, E. (1995).
 Cognition in the wild.
 Cambridge, MA: MIT Press.

-(An anthropological study of how humans off-load cognition when making navigational calculations at sea.)
+(An influential anthropological study of how humans off-load cognition when navigating at sea.)

 Johnson, M. (2007).
 The meaning of the body.
 Chicago, IL: University of Chicago Press.

-(Argues that our abstract concepts are shaped by our physical bodies – see §4.)
+(The semantic content of our abstract concepts is shaped by the particular nature of our physical bodies – see §4.)

 Menary, R. (2010a).
 ‘Cognitive integration and the extended mind’.
 Menary R. (ed.)
 The extended mind.
 MIT Press: Cambridge, MA.